Enoch Wood Perry Jr.: Early life and education

+Career

+Upon returning to America, he opened a studio in Philadelphia.
 On the eve of the American Civil War, Perry moved back to New Orleans and opened a studio in 1860.
 He painted a portrait of Senator John Slidell and the signing the Ordinance of Secession of Louisiana by early 1861.
 Later in 1861 Perry completed a portrait of Jefferson Davis posed before a map of the Confederate States of America, which was raffled off at a fair with the proceeds benefiting the southern war effort.

 He traveled to northern California, where he spent several years sketching and painting with Albert Bierstadt, taking special interest in Yosemite Valley.
 While there he painted a portrait of future governor Washington Bartlett.